-Sacred Heart School being green and learning about COP 21!Back To News
+Sacred Heart School being green and learning about COP 21!Back to stories

 Linda Davis is the green engine at Sacred Heart School.
 For years she has been sharing her passion for the environment and inspiring and empowering students both inside and outside the classroom.
 Some of the things she and the tireless young women on Sacred Heart’s intrepid Green Team have been up to in recent weeks include a week full of activities for Earth Week (bake sale fundraisers, litterless lunches, lights out, earth day pledges, etc.) and figuring out what to power with the solar panels they made.

 They recently invited Kiki Wood, director of the Canadian Youth Climate Coalition, in to discuss the global climate negotiations and her recent experience at COP 21 in Paris.
 A very pertinent topic as the first four months of 2016 smashed global temperature records as the hottest in recorded history.